Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating

+The new, exclusive state exhibited in the flows driven by deep heating is characterized by disk-averaged temperature fluxes which are overall less variable, particularly near $p = 10^5$\,Pa.
+These fluxes are lower in amplitude, compared with those generated by flows driven by shallow heating.
+More specifically, the typical difference in the flux is $\sim$$10\%$.
+This is produced by a disk-averaged temperature difference of ${\cal O}(10^2\,{\rm K})$ between the atmospheres with the two types of heating.
+In addition to the amplitude difference, the thermal flux also exhibits markedly different temporal behavior for the two types of heating; for example, the fluxes for deep heating contain higher frequency perturbations, compared with those for shallow heating.
+Such differences are distinguishable by next-generation telescopes such as the JWST \cite{Gardner06} and Ariel \cite{Tinetti21}.
+Therefore, the two types of heating can be clearly delineated by current observations.

 \psection{Acknowledgements} The authors thank Quentin Changeat for helpful discussions.
-JN is supported by a joint Columbia University/Flatiron Institute Research Fellowship.
+J.W.S thanks the Jet Propulsion Laboratory, California Institute of Technology, where some of this work was completed under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
+J.N is supported by a joint Columbia University and Flatiron Institute Research Fellowship.
 The Flatiron Institute is acknowledged for providing computational resources and support.
 This work resulted from an initial discussion at the Exoplanet Symposium 2022, organized at the Flatiron Institute.